-Conveniently located an hour north of Phoenix and just 20 minutes south of Sedona lies Cliff Castle Casino, voted Arizona’s Number 1 Casino a straight NINETEEN years in a row.*
+Conveniently located an hour north of Phoenix and just 20 minutes south of Sedona lies Cliff Castle Casino Hotel, voted Arizona’s Number 1 Casino a straight NINETEEN years in a row.*

 We have many fun options for the entire family, including a 20-lane bowling center, arcade, gift shop, live entertainment, and a Kids Quest supervised child care center.
-We offer an array of dining choices, such as Mountain Springs Buffet, Johnny Rockets and Storytellers Gourmet Steakhouse.
-Our Hotel is the perfect hub for your weekend getaway or extended vacation.
-And development of a second hotel is underway.
-The new hotel will feature 122 luxury suites, king rooms, double-queen rooms, a pool, multi-purpose event center, coffee shop, retail outlet and 300 space parking garage.
+We offer an array of dining choices, such as Mountain Springs Buffet, Johnny Rockets and Storytellers.
+Our NEW 6-story, 122-room Hotel is the perfect hub for your weekend getaway or extended vacation.
+Choose from luxury suites, king rooms and double-queen rooms for your stay.
+We also have ADA-compliant rooms featuring the same level of luxury.
+The Hotel features an indoor pool, multi-purpose event center, coffee shop featuring Starbucks® products, retail outlet and 300-space parking garage.